aws-samples/aws-secure-environment-accelerator/docs/installation/index.md

 - Master or root AWS account (the AWS Accelerator cannot be deployed in an AWS sub-account)
   - No additional AWS accounts need to be pre-created before Accelerator installation
 - Limit increase to support a minimum of 6 new sub-accounts plus any additional workload accounts
-- Determine if you will install on top of ALZ or as a standalone installation
-  - If you don't already have the ALZ installed, you will be doing a standalone installation
-  - Even if you do have the ALZ installed, we recommend customers consider uninstalling the ALZ and proceeding with a standalone installation
 - Valid configuration file, updated to reflect your deployment (see below)
 - Determine your primary or Accelerator 'control' region.
 These instructions have been written assuming ca-central-1, but any supported region can be substituted.
 - The Accelerator _can_ be installed into existing AWS Organizations - see caveats and notes
+- Existing ALZ customers are required to remove their ALZ deployment before deploying the Accelerator.
+Scripts are available to assist with this process.
+Due to long-term supportability concerns, we no longer support installing the Accelerator on top of the ALZ.

 ### 1.1.2.
-Standalone Accelerator Pre-Install Steps (No ALZ base) (Preferred)
+Standalone Accelerator Pre-Install Steps (No ALZ base)

 Before installing, you must first: